-At present, our primary focus is the clinical and regulatory advancement of Sigyn Therapy.
-As such, we do not market or sell any therapeutic products at this time.
-However, we plan to forge relationships with organizations that have established distribution channels into markets that may have a demand for Sigyn Therapy should it receive market clearance from FDA or other foreign regulatory agencies.
+Our primary focus is the regulatory and clinical advancement of Sigyn Therapy and the continued development of our cancer treatment technologies.
+We do not market or sell any therapeutic products at this time.
+However, we may choose to forge relationships with organizations that have established distribution channels into markets that may have a demand for our therapies should they receive market clearance from FDA or other foreign regulatory agencies.